What’s new from the PD

 As our program matures, one of the real emerging strengths is our emphasis on quality.
 We recognize the importance of educating residents in the concepts of value-based purchasing, quality improvement and statistical process control.
 Our division chair, Dr. David Griffen, is leading an effort to integrate our residency and the supporting hospitals’ quality endeavors.
 Our second year residents are applying these concepts to improve anticoagulation reversal in intracerebral hemorrhage.
 Our graduates will be well-versed in these concepts and ready to emerge as leaders upon graduation.

-We look forward to the upcoming interview season and the selection of our fifth residency class..
+We look forward to the upcoming interview season and the selection of our current residency class.

 Christopher McDowell, MD, MEd